TWUOnline/far-centre-guides/pages/10.india/08.LDRS-302-Historical-Concepts-Leadership/03.lesson-notes/01.Unit-l/docs.md

 The course has been designed in such away that the unit learning activities should be completed at home on the student’s own time.
 These activities will include: readings, watching videos, writing in a learning journal.

-For the very first class students will likely not arrive in class prepared for group discussions.
-Please build in some time to allow the students to work on the learning activities in class and then let them know that for the next 9 days they should complete the learning activities at home and then come to class prepared for group discussions.
+For the very first class students will likely not arrive to the learning lab prepared for group discussions.
+Please build in some time to allow the students to work on the learning activities in class and then let them know that for the next 9 days they should complete the learning activities at home and then come to the learning lab prepared for group discussions.

-In unit 1, here is a list of learning activities that the students will complete during the first class.
+In unit 1, here is a list of learning activities that the students will complete during the first Learning Lab.

 | **☑** | **Activities**                            | **Expected Time Commitment** |